d0m1n8oR/huggr/README.md

 ###install gulp

 Gulp is a build system, which is built on Node.js.
 Gulp helps you automating some common tasks during time of development.
-You can simply install globally it by entering 'npm install -g gulp'.
+You can simply install globally it by entering 'npm install -g gulp' to your command line.

 ###Umgebungsvariable setzen